 The Upper New York Conference volunteers can choose to be reimbursed mileage as detailed on the Volunteer Expense/Mileage Reimbursement form.
 This is for mileage incurred by Conference volunteers on Conference business as part of a committee or team.
 Please review the form for these rates.
 Click here for the UNY volunteer mileage sheet.

-- 17 cents per mile driven for medical or moving purposes, down 3 cents from the rate for 2019, and
+- 16 cents per mile driven for medical or moving purposes, down one cent from the rate for 2020, and

 Click here as GCF&A provides some information on church local transportation expenses for clergy and staff.